stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 =================
 -----------------

+<a name="tunneling2ormore"></a>

-Tunneling more than one subnet over the phase 1 IPSec<a name="tunneling2ormore"></a>
+Tunneling more than one subnet over the phase 1 IPSec
 -------------------

 In order to route between two different subnets from the ipsec Azure side to pfSense, you need to